mariaciceri/pin_head_list/README.md

 + Bug: when new list created, all the event listeners that were added after a list was created, were added again, this way creating duplicates when adding items, saving lists and so on;
     + Fix: reload the page everytime a new list is created, ensuring that the event listeners are added only once.

+#### Unfixed Bugs

++ In the price field, the user can type letter "e" and this can be seen as a bug but it happens because of scientific notation that is a valid number format, so it was left like that.

 ## Credits
 ### Content